Tony Parker reflects on great career in Tokyo visit | The Japan Times

 “Just delete,” Parker told The Japan Times.
 “He always said that word — just delete — when I miss a shot.
 I used to get so mad because I wanted to make every shot that I take.
 Obviously, it’s impossible. . . .
 So one of the best (pieces of) advice, he just told me, ‘Delete.
 You only think about the next play, next play, next play, because what people remember is the fourth quarter and who won the game.’ “

-Similarly, the significance of longtime Spurs coach Gregg Popovich’s role as a mentor can’t be overstated.
+Similarly, the significance of longtime Spurs coach Gregg Popovich’s role as mentor can’t be overstated.

 “He said a lot of stuff, obviously, but if I had to chose one thing it would be how to be consistent every game,” Parker revealed.
 “How to show up every game with no night off.
 The consistency that he’s looking for every night and to keep ourselves at a high standard.
 That’s what was most impressive for him.
 He was never satisfied.”